ICC World Cup: Can't do anything about jinx, admits Misbah ul Haq

-Pakistan skipper admits to being clueless about stopping India's dominance over them in World Cups after sixth straight loss yesterday
+Pakistan skipper admits to being clueless about stopping India's dominance over them in World Cups after their sixth straight loss yesterday at Adelaide Oval

 Adelaide: A distraught Pakistan skipper Misbah-ul-Haq yesterday admitted that he is clueless about how to stop the Indian juggernaut that has been rolling in the World Cup since 1992.

 Pakistan skipper Misbah-ul-Haq departs after being dismissed by Mohd Shami at the Adelaide Oval yesterday.
 Pic/Getty Images

 "I don't know.
 This is happening.
 You can't do anything about that.
 I think they are playing well.
 Today, it was a thoroughly professional performance from them.
 They batted and bowled well, so full credit to them," Misbah said at the post-match press conference.

 Time to move on